A Statistical Model with Qualitative Input: Abstract

 \section{Abstract}

-A statistical estimation model with qualitative input provides a mechanism to fuse human intuition in a form of qualitative information into a quantitative statistical model.
-We investigate statistical properties and devise a numerical computation method for a model subclass with a uniform correlation structure.
-We show that, within this subclass, qualitative information can be as objective as quantitative information.
-We also show that the correlation between each pair of variables controls the accuracy of the statistical estimate.
-An application to portfolio selection is discussed.
-The correlation, although compromising the accuracy of the statistical estimation, affects the performance of the portfolio in a minimal way.
+A statistical estimation model with qualitative input provides a mechanism to fuse human intuition in the form of qualitative information into a statistical model.
+We investigate the statistical properties of this model and devise a numerical computation method for a model subclass with a uniform correlation structure.
+We show that, within this subclass, qualitative information can be as useful as quantitative information.
+We also show that the correlation between variables compromises the accuracy of the statistical estimate.
+However, the adverse effect from the correlation can be minimal, as is illustrated in an application to portfolio selection.
+The proposed model, when used in conjunction with approximation techniques, is shown to have potential for portfolio selection with financial data.